President Foytek called the 2024 Annual Meeting to

 in order to create better organization and flow of

 information throughout the newsletter.
-So far the
+The feedback

 Fundraisers/Events: